 What type of equipment or weightlifting gear do I need?

 Luckily all the equipment you need is at the gym.
 Almost every gym has different exercise machines, dumbbells, barbells, etc. However, they won't provide you with weightlifting gear like lifting straps and wrist wraps.
 But don't worry, we got you!
-Our UPPPER Lifting Straps and Wrist Wraps are cute, durable, and will help you lift heavier.
+Our UPPPER Lifting Straps and Lifting Belts are cute, but designed to be durable and help you lift heavier.
 We also have Resistance Bands in different resistance levels, they are perfect for warming-up your glutes before leg day or to add intensity to your leg workouts!

 We hope this information helps you feel empowered to start lifting weights so you can get stronger and live a healthier, active lifestyle!